murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Modified Cairn.md

 ---
+## Detachments
+Large groups of similar combatants fighting together are treated as a single unit: the *Detachment*.
+- Attacks by individuals against Detachments are always *Impaired*, unless it's *Blast* damage or other attacks that provide a suitably large area or effect.
+- Attacks of Detachments against individuals gain *+d12* and *Blast*.
+- A Detachment doesn't make a VIG Save for Critical Damage.
+Instead, when its VIG is reduced to half or lower, it must make a **SPI Save** or be routed and flee.
+If the Detachment has a specific leader, the leader's SPI is used.
+When a Detachment's VIG is reduced to 0, it is wiped out.

+---
 # Getting Hurt
 When enemies attack you, follow this procedure:
 - Consider the attack dice rolled by the opponents: the GM will tell you if it expends any dice for Gambits, and what the damage will be.